 - Google material interactivity

-Here is a demo created by HubMonks for forms on COS with Google material interactivity:
+Here is a demo created by HubMonks for forms on COS/CMS with Google material interactivity:

 - Forms with custom validation message